hwhesselink/homekit-dashboard/README.md

 Dashboard creation is easy, just a few clicks.
 Dashboards can be used as-is, or optionally each dashboard can be configured independently.
-Some examples:
 * Give everyone their own dashboard, or multiple dashboards each with a different function
-* Set up distinct, limited, locked-down dashboards for the kids, for staff, for guests
+* Set up personalized, limited, locked-down dashboards for the kids, for staff, for guests
 * Give kids a dashboard with their own background for their room but no access to the their sibling rooms or the master bedroom :smile:
 * Make per-room tablets, or per-floor